cpplibv/libv/LIBV-TODO.md

 libv.ui: set_clear_color (?) | no need, client could use a full background any time, but this means client has to clear libv.ui: Button icon support (with left, top, down, right placement), if icon or text is not set, it is skipped

-glew: Investigate: every context requires its own glewinit call (Some builds of GLEW are multi context aware and do this internally.)

 libv.ui.theme: